Jump Main Menu. Go directly to the main content (Acces key S)

-He is also a member of the boards of directors of Naturgy, Gestamp and TK Elevator GmbH, as well as of the Board of Trustees of the Carlos III University of Madrid.
+He is also a member of the boards of directors of Naturgy, Gestamp, Zardoya Otis, and TK Elevator GmbH, and is an independent board member of Acerinox.
+He also sits on the Board of Trustees of the Carlos III University (UC3M), Madrid.

 He graduated as a Mining Engineer from the University of Oviedo (1986), subsequently earning a PhD in Materials Science from Rutgers University (1992) and an MBA from the Massachusetts Institute of Technology (MIT) (2001).
 He served as President of Otis Elevator Company (USA) until 2014.
 He commenced his career in the company in 1993 in the area of Engineering and R&D, going on to become manager of advanced technologies.
 From 2001, he focused on more commercial and managerial tasks and successively served as director of New Installations in Otis Mexico, chairman and general manager of Otis Portugal, general manager, CEO and member of the board of director of Zardoya Otis in Madrid and president of Otis South Europe and the Middle East.